 Taxation revenue is forecast by assessing economic and other factors that influence the various taxation bases.
-Payroll tax, for example, involves an assessment of the outlook for employment and wages.
-Forecasts of government debt guarantee fees take into account an assessment of the level of debt of Public Non-financial Corporations (PNFCs) and their credit rating differential compared with the State as a whole.
+Payroll tax, for example, involves an assessment of the outlook for employment and wages, and builds upon NSW Treasury's own forecasts of the relevant macroeconomic indicators.
+Forecasts of government debt guarantee fees take into account an assessment of the level of debt of public non-financial corporations (PNFCs) and their credit rating differential compared with the State as a whole.
 The forecasts of taxation revenue also involve the analysis of historical information and relationships (using econometric and other statistical methods), and consultation with relevant government agencies.